 Our objective in decommissioning Dounreay is to close down the site and leave it in a safe condition for future generations.

 The completion of decommissioning is known as the "interim end state" - the point when all the redundant buildings have been cleaned out and demolished and the radioactive waste made safe for long-term storage or disposal.

-Over the last decade, the forecast date for completion of this work accelerated from 2063 to 2025.
+Over the last decade, the forecast date for completion of this work has accelerated and currently is 2030.

-In 2012, the Nuclear Decommissioning Authority signed a contract with a consortium of Cavendish Nuclear, CH2MHILL and URS to complete the closure of the site by 2022-25.
+In 2012, the Nuclear Decommissioning Authority signed a contract with a consortium of Cavendish Nuclear, CH2MHILL and URS to complete the closure of the site.

 There will be a continuing need to manage the site beyond the "interim end state".
 This includes higher activity waste that will be looked after "near site, near surface" beyond 2030.

 The "end state" for the site is the condition it will be left in for future generations.
 This was the subject of public consultation.

 In March 2013 Dounreay published the new Site Closure Programme.